Peanut: History

 The oldest known archeological remains of pods have been dated at about 7,600 years old, possibly a wild species that was in cultivation, or A. hypogaea in the early phase of domestication.
 They were found in Peru, where dry climatic conditions are favorable for the preservation of organic material.
 Almost certainly, peanut cultivation predated this at the center of origin where the climate is moister.
 Many pre-Columbian cultures, such as the Moche, depicted peanuts in their art.
 Cultivation was well-established in Mesoamerica before the Spanish arrived.
 There, the conquistadors found the tlālcacahuatl (the plant's Nahuatl name, hence the name in Spanish cacahuate) offered for sale in the marketplace of Tenochtitlan.
 Its cultivation was introduced in Europe in the 19th century through Spain, particularly Valencia, where it is still produced, albeit marginally.
 European traders later spread the peanut worldwide, and cultivation is now widespread in tropical and subtropical regions.
 In West Africa, it substantially replaced a crop plant from the same family, the Bambara groundnut, whose seed pods also develop underground.
-In China and India, it became an agricultural mainstay, and these countries are the largest producers in the world (Production section).

-Peanuts were introduced to the US during the colonial period and grown as a garden crop.
+Peanuts were introduced to the U.S. during the colonial period and grown as a garden crop.
 Starting in 1870, they were used as an animal feedstock until human consumption grew in the 1930s.
 George Washington Carver (1864–1943) championed the peanut as part of his efforts for agricultural extension in the American South, where soils were depleted after repeated plantings of cotton.
 He invented and promulgated hundreds of peanut-based products, including cosmetics, paints, plastics, gasoline and nitroglycerin.

-Peanut butter was first manufactured in Canada by a process patented in the US in 1884 by Marcellus Gilmore Edson of Montreal.
+Peanut butter was first manufactured in Canada by a process patented in the U.S. in 1884 by Marcellus Gilmore Edson of Montreal.
+Peanuts were sold in North America at fairs or by pushcart operators throughout the 19th century.
 Peanut butter became well known in the United States after the Beech-Nut company began selling it at the St. Louis World's Fair in 1904.
-The US Department of Agriculture initiated a program to encourage agricultural production and human consumption of peanuts in the late 19th and early 20th centuries.
+The U.S. Department of Agriculture initiated a program to encourage agricultural production and human consumption of peanuts in the late 19th and early 20th centuries.